-- Patti's Point: A popular section of trail, the Patti's Point to James Bar trail is a short but steep segment of the MCCT which descends east from Patti's Point down to James Bar (off Gwin Mine Road.)
+- Patti's Point: A popular section of trail, the Patti's Point to James Bar trail is a short but steep segment of the MCCT which descends east from Patti's Point down to James Bar (off Gwin Mine Road).

 - Rich Gulch Trail: For a moderate hike (4.2 miles round trip), head east from Rich Gulch to the Middle Bar Access Point.
-You'll follow the river canyon to the Middle Bar Bridge, and pass through an area rich in history.
+You'll follow the river canyon to the Middle Bar Bridge and pass through an area rich in history.

 - Middle Bar through Independence Flat: In October 2012, EBMUD opened this last section of Mokelumne Coast to Crest Trail on District land.
-Since the trail alignment east of Highway 49 isn't established yet, trail users should enter and exit at the Middle Bar Trail Access Point.
-The trail offers a loop aspect for pedestrians, following the narrow gauge along the river canyon (stock are excluded from the canyon section for safety reasons).
+Since the trail alignment east of Highway 49 isn't established yet, trail users enter and exit at the Middle Bar Trail Access Point.
+The trail offers a loop aspect for pedestrians, following the narrow gauge along the river canyon (livestock are excluded from the canyon section for safety reasons).